 Practitioner Platform

 Welcome to the IACT Practitioner Platform.
-Here you can find resources and tools to support you in your daily work in protecting trafficking victims, prosecuting trafficking crimes, and preventing trafficking in persons in Costa Rica.
+Here you can find a range of resources and tools to support your work protecting trafficking victims, prosecuting trafficking crimes, and preventing trafficking in persons.
+Some resources and tools are for use by practitioners in their daily work to combat trafficking in persons.
+Other resource and tools have been designed specifically for children and adolescents.

 Page Contents